Skip to Content

 First, trace home plate on your chosen piece of material with a pencil and a combination square.

-I chose a scrap piece of IPE.
+I chose a scrap piece of IPE wood.

 Baseball lamp bandsaw cut out on IPE